FairOD: Fairness-aware Outlier Detection: Conclusions

-The above listed desiderata outline the properties that an ideal OD model would exhibit.
-In practice, however, all the desired properties are not actually enforceable.
-Next, we reassess the properties with respect to whether they can be enforced in a fairness-aware unsupervised OD framework given problem constraints.

-\begin{enumerate} \item[D1.] \textbf{Detection effectiveness:} We can indirectly control for detection effectiveness via careful feature engineering.
-We assume that, with domain experts assisting in feature design, the features would be reflective of the outcome labels, and enable a suitable detector achieving $\prob(\lbl = 1 | \flag = 1) > \prob(\lbl =1)$ -- that is, a detection rate better than one would achieve by flagging instances as outliers through random sampling.
-Given carefully-designed features and expressive models, it would be reasonable to expect a better-than-random detector.

-\item[D2.] \textbf{Treatment parity:} We can build an OD model using a disparate learning process~\cite{lipton2018does} that uses $\pv$ only during the model training phase, but does not require access to $\pv$ for producing a decision.
-In this case, treatment parity is inherently satisfied since OD decisions do not rely on $\pv$.

-\item[D3.] \textbf{Statistical parity (SP):} To achieve SP, the $\pv$ should be statistically independent of the OD decision, as indicated by Eq.~\eqref{eq:sp}.
-This implies that the output label distributions across the groups are equal.
-We could achieve SP during OD model learning by comparing the distributions of the predicted outlier labels $\flag$ amongst groups, and update the model to ensure that these output distributions match across groups.
-In other words, we can consider SP as an enforceable constraint during model training.

-\item[D4.] \textbf{Group fidelity:} The unsupervised OD task does not have access to $\mathcal{Y}$, therefore, group fidelity cannot be enforced directly.
-Instead, we propose to enforce group-level rank preservation that maintains fidelity to within-group ranking from the \base model, where \base is a fairness-agnostic OD model.
-Our intuition is that rank preservation acts as a proxy for group fidelity, or more broadly Separation, via our assumption that within-group ranking in the \base model is accurate and top-ranked instances within each group encode the highest risk samples within each group.

-Specifically, let $\pi^{\text{\base}}$ represent the ranked list of instances based on \base OD scores, and let $\pi^{\text{\base}}_{\pv = a}$ and $\pi^{\text{\base}}_{\pv = b}$ denote the group-level ranked lists for majority and minority groups, respectively.
-Then, the rank preservation is satisfied when $\pi^{\text{\base}}_{\pv = v} = \pi^{}_{\pv = v}; \forall v \in \{a, b\}$ where $\pi^{}_{\pv = v}$ is the group ranked list based on outlier scores from our proposed OD model.
-Group rank preservation addresses the ``laziness'' issue which can manifest while ensuring SP; we aim to not lose the within-group detection prowess of the original detector while maintaining fairness.
-Moreover, since we are using only a proxy for Separation, the mutual exclusiveness of SP and Separation may no longer hold, though we have not established this mathematically and defer a formal analysis to future work.

-\item[D5.] \textbf{Base rate preservation:} As noted in the previous subsection, population base rate preservation also involves the ground-truth labels $\mathcal{Y}$, which are not available to an unsupervised OD task.
-Importantly, provided an OD model satisfies D1 (detection effectiveness) and D3 (SP), we show that it cannot simultaneously also satisfy D5, i.e. per-group equal base rate in OD results (flagged observations) and in the overall population.
+{\em How-to: } As noted, $\mathcal{Y}$ is not available to an unsupervised OD task.
+Importantly, provided an OD model satisfies D1 and D3, we show that it cannot simultaneously also satisfy D5, i.e. per-group equal base rate in OD results (flagged observations) and in the overall population.